• Skip to primary navigation

 • Preheat the oven and prepare the pan.
 Preheat the oven to 425°F and adjust a rack to the center.
 Cover a sheet pan with parchment paper and set aside.

 • Roast the squash.
-Roast in the preheated 425°F oven until the thickest portion of the squash is very tender, about 30 minutes.
+Place the sheet pan in the preheated 425°F oven and roast until the thickest part of the squash is very tender, about 30 minutes.
 (A fork should slide in and out very easily.)
-Remove the sheet pan from the oven, set aside, and turn the heat down to 375°F.
+Remove the sheet pan from the oven, set aside.

 NOTES